rorywalsh/cabbage3website/docs/usingCabbage3.md

 11. **Set Cabbage source path**
     - Opens a dialog to set the path to the Cabbage JS source directory.
-    > This is set to the extension path by default and should not be overridden unless you know what you are doing!
+    > This is set by the extension and should not be overridden unless you know what you are doing!

 12. **Set path to the Cabbage binary**
     - Opens a dialog to set the path to the Cabbage binary executable, that is CabbageApp.app on MacOS and CabbageApp.exe on Windows.
+    > This is also set by the extension and should not be overridden unless you know what you are doing!

 ### Exporting